simonaD64/demo-repo/README.md

 # demo-repository

-This is the demo repository for SoftUni may 2023,
+This is the demo repository for SoftUni May 2023.